irfanhakim-as/homelab-wiki/topics/debian.md

         3
         ```

-        When asked for the partition type, we are supposed to enter the **alias** for our partition type (i.e. `Linux LVM`).
+        When asked for the partition type, we are supposed to enter the intended partition type's (i.e. `Linux LVM`) corresponding alias or `Id` (i.e. `43`).
 To find the alias for our partition type, run the following command:

         ```sh
         L